 First, it’s important to understand that residency is not mandatory after medical school.
 Earning an MD is enough to get you some interesting, lucrative and important jobs!
 Your next steps are completely up to you.

-That said, if you wish to become a doctor, residency is the best way to guarantee that you’ll secure jobs as a physician.
+That said, if you wish to become a doctor, residency is the best way to guarantee that you’ll secure a job as a physician.
 Most countries will not allow you to practice medicine independently if you do not have a medical license, which you earn throughout your years in residency.

 The main takeaway here is that there are states where you can practice medicine without residency, however, obtaining your medical license is mandatory for practicing as an independent physician - for which you need to complete a residency program.
 However, there are tons of jobs in the medical field outside of becoming an independent physician, and some of them may be right for you.